Planning a visit to the Research Centre

 Visiting the Research Centre

 Most of the Research Centre's collections are held in our archives and need to be retrieved for you to view.
-It typically takes 30 minutes for collection items held onsite to be retrieved.
+It typically takes 60 minutes for collection items held onsite to be retrieved.
+Retrieval requests submitted for onsite material after 4pm will be retrieved for the next business day.
 Some of the collection is held offsite and it may take a fortnight to be retrieved.
 If you have limited time available for your visit you can contact the Research Centre and arrange to have items retrieved before you arrive.

 Allow sufficient time to undertake your research.
 Please take retrieval times into consideration.
 It is difficult to estimate how much time you need to allocate for your research.
 Generally one day would be adequate for basic research, such as reading through a unit war diary.